palashkhare/udacity-data-engineering-capstone/README.md

 - Number of airports in each city by different types
 - Age group of travelers passing immigration
 - Days when high density of immigrats can be expected
+- Number of people using which type of airport to land

 ## 1.2 Specification
 - Data analysis made on more than 2 million rows